-Your journey today will take you over the famous Cork/Kerry Mountains via the Irish-speaking villages of Ballymakeery & Ballyvourney to the old market town of Macroom, where you will see Macroom Castle.
+Your route today will take you west to the "county bounds" under the wild Derrynasaggart Mountains, sometimes referred to as the Cork/Kerry Mountains and made famous in the ballad – "Whiskey in the Jar".
+Travel through the old market town of Macroom, where you will see where you will see Macroom Castle.
 Once home to Sir William Penn, whose son later founded the state of Pennsylvania.
-(This is a drive-by only and only noted for historical reasons as the castle is in ruins).
+(This is a drive-by only, and is noted for historical reasons, as the castle is in ruins).

 Travel on to the village of Blarney via the valley of the River Lee to visit Blarney Castle.
 Built on this site in 1446 by Dermot McCarthy.
 You will have the chance to kiss the legendary Blarney Stone.
 You will also have an opportunity to shop at Blarney Woollen Mills, boasting a huge selection of Irish arts, crafts & produce.

 Our destination for tonight is Glenanore, in the heart of County Waterford, to a family-owned Irish Country House for a unique overnight stay.

 The idyllic setting of Hanora's Cottage is nestled in Nire valley, surrounded by the picturesque countryside.
 Tonight you will enjoy a hearty home-cooked dinner and conversation with your Irish hosts.

 After a hearty home-cooked full Irish breakfast this morning, we will set off for Waterford Crystal.
 This world-renowned crystal factory is located in the Viking-founded city of Waterford—where extensive glass manufacturing was established in 1783.
 Learn the art of glassblowing from the professional craftsmen and take time to visit the store which is home to the largest selection of Waterford Crystal in the world.